 The OPEN would stay in Burr Ridge until 2003 reaching a high point in attendance in 1998 when 98 players faced off with Steve Pleva as the winner (he had previously won in 1996 and would get his back to back wins the next year).

-What makes back-to-back wins difficult at the OPEN is that the previous year’s top finishers are paired against each other (4 or more wins) in the ending order from the prior year.
+What makes back-to-back wins difficult at the OPEN is that the previous year’s top finishers are paired against each other (4 or more wins) in their places from the prior year.
 Thus the prior winner is playing in the first and all subsequent rounds (if he keeps on winning) only with top seeded winners.
 The top players are seeded before the balance of players are seeded.
 As a player wins and keeps on winning, the computer matches winners against winners using a point scoring system and seeding order to insure that the strongest winners are always matched against each other.

 Louie turned over his tournament director (TD) duties to Meryl Rutz who ran the OPEN from 1999 to 2001, the year of the great scoring computer disaster.
 Forensic examination of Meryl’s computer was never done but in retrospect, it was probably an upgraded computer with a newer version of Microsoft Access that did not interface with the scoring program that was probably the issue.